IvanGael/ghexplorer/README.md

-# Terminal based GitHub profile explorer tool built in Go using Bubble Tea
+# Terminal based GitHub profile explorer

 GitHub Profile Explorer is a terminal-based application written in Go that allows users to interactively explore GitHub profiles, repositories, and file contents.
 This tool provides a user-friendly interface to navigate through GitHub data without leaving your terminal.